Thunder Bay police investigate discovery of body on path near Lakehead University | CBC News

 Thunder Bay police are investigating the discovery of a body on a path near Lakehead University on Tuesday afternoon.

-Thunder Bay police are investigating the discovery of a body on a path near Lakehead University.
+Police are investigating the discovery of a deceased Thunder Bay man on a path near Lakehead University.

-According to a written media release issued by police, a citizen was walking on the pathway behind the Lakehead University Fieldhouse just before 4 p.m. on Tuesday when the deceased person was found.
+Police said in a media release that the man was discovered at about 4 p.m.
+Tuedsay in a wooded area south of Lakehead University's fieldhouse.

+In an update issued Wednesday afternoon, police said the body is that of a 31-year-old Thunder Bay man.

 Police said the area is being contained by officers and the investigation is ongoing.